kimiyoung/review_net/README.md

 No fine-tuning required.
 No fancy tricks.
 Just train three end-to-end review networks and do an ensemble.

 + Feature extraction: 2 hours in parallel
-+ Single model training: 6 hours in parallel
++ Single model training: 6 hours
 + Ensemble model training: 30 mins
 + Beam search for caption generation: 3 hours in parallel